LavamasterYT/AirPods-for-Windows/README.md

 - Project renamed to Apple Bluetooth UI

 ### Notes
+2/13/20 - A jailbreak for A13 is coming soon so that means i will be able to natively support gen 2 airpods and stuff so just wait a week at max hopefully

 AirPods Generation 2, Beats, etc are currently still not supported as I need access to a jailbroken device to extract the animations from the FS, so once Checkra1n comes out for linux, I will update it, however you can add your own support for these devices by creating your template, instructions will be included later.